Why Do The Girls From One Piece All Look The Same?

 So much time gets devoted to how the male characters look, whether they’re handsome or not, and that’s fun!

-There seems to be a lot less effort put into how the ingenue/princess type girls look.
+There seems to be a lot less thought/time put into how the ingenue/princess type girls look.

 It’s just that “hot” only comes in one flavor on One Piece.